Relewise/relewise-ui-components/packages/README.md

 # relewise-ui-web-components
-Here should all the different packages go.
+Here are all the UI components for Relewise.

-For now we only have web components.
+### Web Components
+[Relewise Web Components](packages/web-components/README.md) are reusable, self-contained html extentions for Relewise.